Diospyros kaki 'Hana Gosho'

 -

-In order to ensure better fruiting, planting two cultivars is recommended.
+'Han Gosho' is a female tree that produce a small number of male flowers and grows 12 to 15 feet tall and 8 to 10 feet tall.
+A male tree will need to be planted for best pollination.
+It has vigorous upright growth and strong scaffold branching.
 The trees grow best in loamy, moist but well-drained soils with a pH of 6.0 to 6.5 in full sun but thrive on a wide range of soils.
-Drought tolerant when established.
+Drought-tolerant when established.
 Good tolerance of heat, sun and humidity but not wet clay soils.
-Oriental persimmons generally bloom mid-April so avoid damage from late frosts.

-The Oriental persimmon can be placed in a lawn, meadow or naturalized area, an Asian, winter or edible garden.
+The tree can be placed in a lawn, meadow or naturalized area, an Asian, winter or edible garden.
 It can be trained as an espalier or pruned as a hedge or screen away from foot traffic or wet soil.
 They have no serious insect or disease problems and they do not require annual pruning like some other deciduous fruit trees.
 However, they do produce root suckers.
 Remove promptly unless a naturalized effect is wanted.

 Quick ID Hints: